azdavis/millet/docs/architecture.md

 Some common utilities used in multiple crates, like:

 - Handling `(* ... *)` style block comments with nesting.
+- Handling whitespace.

+### `crates/located`

+A wrapper around the `text-size` crate to add some helpers, primarily `Located`, a pair of a value and a text range.

 ### `crates/paths`